 Lake Nowergup

-Lake Nowergup is one of the deepest permanent lakes on the Swan Coastal Plain and provides a permanent habitat for aquatic invertebrates and fish, as well as an important drought refuge for water birds (R Froend, et al., 2004).
-Despite the wetlands being artificially maintained since 1989, water levels have continued to decline.
+Lake Nowergup was one of the deepest permanent lakes on the Swan Coastal Plain and has provided a permanent habitat for aquatic invertebrates and fish, as well as an important drought refuge for water birds (R Froend, et al., 2004).
+Despite the wetland being artificially maintained since 1989, water levels have continued to decline.
 This decline has altered the fringing vegetation of the lake and reduced the area of permanent water.

 Hydrology

-Since 2010, surface water levels in the lake have decline significantly to levels that are currently below the minimum reading on the staff gauge 6162567 (Figure 34).
+Since 2010, surface water levels in the lake have declined significantly to levels that are currently below the minimum reading on the staff gauge 6162567 (Figure 34).
 Groundwater levels at the nearby bore 61611247 have shown similar trends as surface water levels.
 Between 2008 and 2014, groundwater levels at the bore have declined by more than 1.0 m.
 A similar decline in surface waters is likely and measurements from this bore have been used in the vegetation analysis.
 Currently, groundwater levels have increased to above 15 mAHD due to recent rainfall.
 Mean seasonal maximum groundwater levels from the 1994-1999 period to the 2014-2019 period declined by 1.7 m, while for the mean minimum water levels the decline was 1.5 m (Table 14).
 Maximum and minimum water levels now tend to occur earlier in the year than previously.
 Proposed threshold levels will apply to bore 61610601, where under proposed reduction in abstraction a threshold at 18.0 mAHD should be achievable.
 This is likely to correspond to threshold level of 16.0 mAHD at the staff gauge, 0.8 m lower than the current threshold.